a3i-2022-2023/07-opt/README.md

 ---
-title: AI in the Industry Tutorials (Constraints in ML)
+title: AI in the Industry Tutorials (Machine Learning and Combinatorial Optimization)
 author: michele.lombardi2@unibo.it
 ---